kappelmann/eidi2_repetitorium_tum/README.md

 # EIDI2 Revision Course - Technical University of Munich (TUM)
 This repository is intended for the EIDI 2 revision courses (Einführung in die Informatik 2 - Repetitorien) 2016 and 2017 at the Technical University of Munich (TUM).

+### How should I prepare for the exam?
+Use the schedule 2017/README.

 ### Contact
 kevin@kappelmann.me